Education and Certification:

-I’m a licensed clinical psychologist with a private practice in Providence RI.
-Psychology is my second career.
-After working as a professor and research scientist in the area of high blood pressure biology, I decided I didn’t want to work with rats anymore.
-However, I did want to learn more about stress, health and well-being, but from a more psychological perspective and so I retrained in clinical psychology.
+I’m a licensed clinical psychologist with a private practice in Providence, RI.
+I’m also certified (APIT) to practice telepsychology in many other states.
+To see if your state allows you to choose a psychologist from another state for telehealth please see: Psypact States Before I became a clinical psychologist, I was a professor and research scientist studying the biology and experimental treatment of high blood pressure.
+At one point, I decided I didn’t want to work with rats anymore, but I did want to learn more about stress, health and well-being, from a more psychological perspective.
+So, I retrained in clinical psychology.
 I was able to shape and build a career that gave me a unique perspective, opened the door to new opportunities, and allowed me flexibility and growth.
 Most important, I am passionate about, and love what I do.

-I also have had experience with rehabilitation psychology services in a medical setting, providing clients with psychoeducation (e.g., risk factors, diet, weight control, exercise, pain management, and medication compliance) after an injury, stroke, or concussion .
+Over the course of the last 20 years, I’ve worked in a variety of outpatient and inpatient settings.
+Besides working with college students in a university psychological services center, I’ve had experience in hospital rehabilitation psychology providing psychoeducation (e.g., stress management, exercise, pain management, diet, weight control) to individuals after an injury, concussion or stroke.
 I am constantly striving to deliver culturally-competent clinical services, and to better my understanding of the issues and needs unique to diverse populations.

 My research and clinical work combine my training in both medical sciences and clinical psychology, embracing the biopsychosocial model of health and disease.
 Thus, I help individuals lower stress and anxiety levels caused by a variety of life stressors, using techniques that have been scientifically shown to help you: